Adjusted Expected Improvement for Cumulative Regret Minimization in Noisy Bayesian Optimization: Problem Statement and Background

 The theoretical analyses of the EI started from studying its asymptotic properties (i.e., simple regret).
 Under the noise-free BO setting, \cite{VB10} showed that when the covariance kernel function is fixed and has finite smoothness, the EI converges to the global maxima almost surely for any objective function.
 Subsequently, \cite{Bull11} proved that for any $d$-dimensional objective function, the convergence rate of the EI is of the order $O(N^{-(\nu\wedge 1)/d})$ with $\nu > 0$ being the smoothness parameter of the covariance kernel.
 The author also showed that a combination of EI and the $\epsilon$-greedy method converges at the near-optimal rate of $O(N^{-\nu/d})$.
 Under the noisy setting, \cite{Ryzhov16} showed that a variant of EI can achieve the same convergence rate as the optimal computing budget allocation (OCBA) algorithm, which is an algorithm that has been shown to be asymptotically near-optimal.

 \cite{Srinivas10} did the first cumulative regret analysis on BO algorithms.
-They showed that under the SE covariance kernel, the acquisition function of GP-UCB can achieve a finite-time regret upper bound of $R_N = O\Big(\gamma_N \sqrt{N} (\log N)^{3/2}\Big)$ with high probability.
-The term $\gamma_N$ is the maximal information gain about the objective function $f$ that can be obtained from any set of $N$ sampled points, and its value is closely related to the effective dimension associated with the kernel. \cite{Srinivas10} showed that $\gamma_N = O\Big((\log N)^{d+1}\Big)$ for the SE kernel, which subsequently implies that GP-UCB can achieve a regret upper bound of $R_N = O\Big(\sqrt{N}(\log N)^{d+5/2}\Big)$.
+They showed that {when the objective function belongs to the RKHS associated with certain covariance kernel}, the acquisition function of GP-UCB can achieve a finite-time regret upper bound of $R_N = O\Big(\gamma_N \sqrt{N} (\log N)^{3/2}\Big)$ with high probability.
+The term $\gamma_N$ is the maximum information gain about the objective function $f$ that can be obtained from any set of $N$ sampled points.
+Its value is algorithm-independent and closely related to the effective dimension associated with the kernel.
 The regret bound of GP-UCB was later improved by \cite{CG17} to $R_N = O\Big(\gamma_N \sqrt{N}\Big)$.
 In addition, they proposed the acquisition function of GP-TS and showed that it can attain a regret upper bound of $R_N = O\Big(\gamma_N \sqrt{N} (\log N)^{1/2} \Big)$.
 As for the EI acquisition function under the noisy BO setting, \cite{WF14} replaced $f(\bx_n^*)$ in (\ref{EInf}) with the maximum of the posterior mean $\max_{\bx \in D} \mu_{n}(\bx)$, and showed that their algorithm achieves $R_N = O\Big(\gamma_N^{3/2} \sqrt{N} (\log N)\Big)$ with high probability. \cite{Nguyen17} further considered replacing $f(\bx_n^*)$ with the current best observation $\max_{1 \leq m \leq n} y_m$, and reduced the regret upper bound to $R_N = O\Big(\gamma_N \sqrt{N} (\log N)^{3/2}\Big)$.
 However, their analysis depends on a pre-defined constant $\kappa > 0$ which is set to be small for good performances of EI, yet the constant term in their regret upper bound will explode quickly as $\kappa \to 0$.
 The recent work of \cite{TGRV22} also performed theoretical analyses of EI, but they considered a regret definition that is different from our paper and these previous works.